guettli/frow--fragments-over-the-wire/README.md

 # Use case

 Imagine you have one html page, and this page contains three forms.
 If the user submits one form, the page should not get reloaded.
 Only one form should get submitted, the other two forms should not send data to the server.
-After the form was processed on the server, the HTML returned by the server should be displayed.
+After the form was processed on the server, the HTML fragment returned by the server should be displayed.

 # Do it yourself